Dutch States Navy: Anglo-Dutch Wars

 The Third Anglo-Dutch War was part of the Franco-Dutch War.
 In 1674, England, France, Cologne and Münster declared war on the Dutch Republic.
-Facing the large Anglo-French numerical superiority at sea, the Dutch fleet was soon on the defensive.
-De Ruyter did however hold the enemy off from the Dutch coast.
+Facing large Anglo-French numerical superiority at sea, the Dutch fleet was soon on the defensive.
+De Ruyter, however, held the enemy off from the Dutch coast.
 The conclusion of the Treaty of Westminster brought an end to the trade wars between the rival navies.
 After Stadtholder William III of Orange-Nassau was proclaimed king of England in the Glorious Revolution, the Dutch and English fought as allies against France in the Nine Years' War and War of the Spanish Succession.
-The battle shifted from the North Sea and the English Channel to the French coast and the Mediterranean, where the Dutch fleet sailed against the squadrons of Louis XIV and the Barbary pirates.
+Naval operations shifted from the North Sea and the English Channel to the French coast and the Mediterranean, where the Dutch fleet sailed against the squadrons of Louis XIV and the Barbary pirates.